yoavadamlab/VR-setup-for-NeuroImaging/README.md

  The modified models can be found in [`3D models`](https://github.com/yoavadamlab/VR-setup-for-NeuroImaging/tree/main/3D%20models) directory which contains models for:

  - The wheel
- - U shape bsee for the wheel axis
+ - U shape base for the wheel axis
  - Holders and axile
  - Screen for VR projection